mahlas-network/mahlas-network.github.io/parts/uncategorized/taskTypes.md

 * Creativity Trigger : This tasks checks if a new art piece should be created based on the period defined in Mahlas Blueprint.
 * Press Relations : Checking visibility and media coverage
 * Communication : Handling e-mails or other requests
+* Improvement Trigger : This tasks are created with the request of Creators.
+Creators could suggest a better way of doing things which could need an infrastructure update.

 # Based on Creation Type